 This buttermilk cornbread topped chili is the perfect combination of thick hearty chili and lightly sweetened cornbread.
-It’s similar to a casserole and works perfectly when made in a giant cast iron skillet.
-You’ll love this dish!
+Easy to make and delicious to eat!

 Hi, I’m Brandy and I’m a chili fanatic.
 Seriously.
 Freaking.
 Love.
 Chili.

 I usually think of chili as this dish you have to make in the morning and then let it simmer on the stove or bubble away in the slow cooker BUT not this chili.
 Nope.

 This chili is ready in under an hour and then topped with homemade slightly sweet cornbread.
 Normally I take my cornbread without sugar but for this recipe, it works.